 STEP 2: Mix Concrete Overlay

 - Pour one gallon of water into a five-gallon pail first.

-- Slowly pour the contents of a 50 lb. box of overlay into the bucket while mixing continuously with a drill mixer.
+- Slowly pour the contents of a 50-pound box of overlay into the bucket while mixing continuously with a drill mixer.

 - Thoroughly combine the water and overlay to insure the dry polymer is saturated and properly dispersed.

 - Keep the water uniform for every box of overlay if using colored concrete pigment to avoid color discrepancies.

-- Pot life for the overlay is approximately 45 minutes and can be extended by 15 minutes by using ice cold rather than room temperature water.
+- The pot life for the overlay is approximately 45 minutes.
+Extend the life by 15 minutes by using ice-cold rather than room-temperature water.

 - Ambient temperature will also affect pot life length with cooler temperatures marginally extending and hotter shortening the expected pot life.

 - For spraying the overlay, add up to one gallon of additional water per box of smooth concrete overlay until the mixture resembles a thin pancake batter suitable for spraying at 25 psi.

 STEP 3: Apply Concrete Overlay

 - Select Textured Concrete Overlay as a base coat for stenciling.

 - Follow the mixing instructions for spraying overlay.

 - Spray from a flat-work texture gun at 25 psi.

-- Hold the sprayer at least 6 inches from the surface during application to minimize rebound.
+- Hold the sprayer at least six inches from the surface during application to minimize rebound.

 - Affix the stencil and then carefully spray the top or color smooth texture overlay coat in the same manner.

-- Pull the stencil after 10 minutes drying time.
+- Pull the stencil after 10 minutes of drying time.

-- Select Textured Concrete Overlay for stamping and apply at ¼ in. depth.
+- Select Textured Concrete Overlay for stamping and apply at ¼ inch depth.

 - Choose stamps or texture mats intended for use with overlay.

-- Add 1 gallon of water per 50 lb. box, ice water if stamping in hotter temperatures.
+- Add one gallon of water per 50-pound box.
+Use ice water if stamping in hotter temperatures.

-- Use a gauge rake set to the desired depth on surface.
+- Use a gauge rake set to the desired depth on the surface.

 - Follow with a squeegee trowel to smooth out any rake marks or other imperfections.

-- Allow to dry until the surface can be depressed without sticking.
+- Allow drying until the surface can be depressed without sticking.